COMBINE-lab/simpleaf/docs/source/workflow-run.rst

 .. code-block:: console

-    Parse an instantiated workflow template and invoke the workflow commands
+  Parse and instantiate a workflow template and invoke the workflow commands, or run an instantiated manifest directly

-    Usage: simpleaf workflow run [OPTIONS] --template <TEMPLATE> --output <OUTPUT>
+  Usage: simpleaf workflow run [OPTIONS] <--manifest <MANIFEST>|--template <TEMPLATE>>

   Options:
-    -t, --template <TEMPLATE>  path to an instantiated simpleaf workflow template -o, --output <OUTPUT>      output directory for log files and the workflow outputs that have no explicit output directory -h, --help                 Print help
+    -t, --template <TEMPLATE>  path to an instantiated simpleaf workflow template -o, --output <OUTPUT>      output directory for log files and the workflow outputs that have no explicit output directory -m, --manifest <MANIFEST>  path to an instantiated simpleaf workflow template -h, --help                 Print help
     -V, --version              Print version

   Control Flow:
-    -n, --no-execution           return after converting the config file to JSON foramt without executing the commands -s, --start-at <START_AT>    Start the execution from a specific step.
+    -n, --no-execution           return after instantiating the template (JSONNET file) into a manifest (JSON foramt) without actually executing the resulting manifest
+    -s, --start-at <START_AT>    Start the execution from a specific Step.
 All previous steps will be ignored [default: 1] -r, --resume                 resume execution from the termination step of a previous run.
-To use this flag, the output directory must contains the JSON file generated from a previous run --skip-step <SKIP_STEP>  comma separated integers indicating which steps (commands) will be skipped during the execution
+To use this flag, the output directory must contains the JSON file generated from a previous run
+        --skip-step <SKIP_STEP>  comma separated integers indicating which steps (commands) will be skipped during the execution

   Jsonnet:
     -j, --jpaths <JPATHS>  comma separated library search paths passing to internal Jsonnet engine as --jpath flags

 The procedure of parsing a simpleaf workflow template